adjkamel/3Dhuman_pose/README.md

 ![image](https://user-images.githubusercontent.com/50513215/122834392-6abcc800-d2e6-11eb-9479-5847163c431a.png)

 ### Training and testing
+To train the model download MatconvNet and copy the content of the folder ./train in MatconvNet/matlab then open the folder  MatconvNet/matlab with matlab and run cnn.m file.
+The training, testing, and validation data must be in MatconvNet/matlab/data/train, MatconvNet/matlab/data/test and MatconvNet/matlab/data/val respectively.
+The trained models iterations will be stored in MatconvNet/matlab/data/exp in .mat format.

 The designed model is trained and tested with images and 3D poses from Human3.6M dataset and a Kinect collected dataset.
 To our knowledge, most of existing methods used the Human3.6 dataset for pose estimation from RGB images.
 In order to test the model performance, we conducted three training scenarios, two scenarios using the Human3.6